mamolinux/simple-pwgen/README.md

 1. Install the [dependencies](#other-linux-based-distro).
 2. From instructions for [Debian/Ubuntu based systems](#debianubuntu-based-systems), follow **Option 1**.

-### For Developers
-Instructions for devs are coming soon or create a [PR](https://github.com/mamolinux/simple-pwgen/compare).

-**I have no knowledge on how to use `meson` or `npm` for testing.
-If you can offer any help regarding this, please start a discussion [here](https://github.com/mamolinux/simple-pwgen/discussions) or create a [PR](https://github.com/mamolinux/simple-pwgen/compare).
-It will be more than welcome.**

 ## User Manual
 Coming Soon or create a PR.